gzaifa/neo4j-yelp/gds_yelp.md

 |"Marianne" |184200              |0.033574368867482954|

 This tells us that the top users are friends with alot of other users, but their friends might not necessarily know each other.
-Closed knitted communities can be found with high local clustering coefficient (these users are probably more likely to hang out in a group as all of them know each other):
+Close-knitted communities can be found with high local clustering coefficient (these users are probably more likely to hang out in a group as all of them know each other):
 <pre>MATCH (u:User)
 WHERE u.component_id = 109 AND u.triangleCount109 > 10
 RETURN u.name,u.triangleCount109, u.lcc109